Maharashtra Sports Commissioner seeks action against Hangargekar for age fraud | Sports-Games

 - India

-''The conduct of Mr Rajvardhan Hangangekar is against the sports integrity and ethics.
-It deprives fair play and results into damages to the reputation of the nation.
-Therefore, you are requested to take strict action in accordance with the law,'' Bakoria wrote.
+''The conduct of Mr. Rajvardhan Hangargekar is against the integrity and ethics of the sport.
+It deprives fair play and results in damages to the reputation of the nation.
+Therefore, you are requested to take strict action following the law,'' Bakoria wrote.

-The letter has also been marked to secretary of Maharashtra Cricket Association Riyaz Bagban.
+The letter has also been marked to the secretary of Maharashtra Cricket Association Riyaz Bagban.

-Bakoria further wrote, ''As per the inquiry and the report, it reveals that Mr Rajvardhan Hangargekar has started his academic career from Terna Public School, Osmanabad.
-It is governed by the school code prescribed by the Government of Maharashtra.'' ''At the time of admission of Rajvardhan Hangargekar in 1st standard at Terna Public School (primary division) Osmanabad, the date of birth is provided as 10/01/2001.
-The school record speaks that the birth date of Mr Rajvardhan Hangagekar up to seventh standard is recorded as 10/01/2001.''
-The commissioner alleged that the school made ''unauthorised corrections'' to Hangargekar's birth date.
+Bakoria further wrote, ''As per the inquiry and the report, it reveals that Mr Rajvardhan Hangargekar has started his academic career at Terna Public School, Osmanabad.
+It is governed by the school code prescribed by the Government of Maharashtra.'' ''At the time of admission of Rajvardhan Hangargekar in 1st standard at Terna Public School (primary division) Osmanabad, the date of birth is provided as of 10/01/2001.
+The school record speaks that the birth date of Mr. Rajvardhan Hangargekar up to the seventh standard is recorded as 10/01/2001.''
+The commissioner alleged that the school made ''unauthorized corrections'' to Hangargekar's birth date.

-''Therefore said corrections are made in excess of power and amount to cheating and forgery in government records,'' the senior IAS officer stated.
+''Therefore said corrections are made more than power and amount to cheating and forgery in government records,'' the senior IAS officer stated.

 Last week, Hangargekar was bought by Chennai Super Kings for Rs 1.5 crore at the IPL 2022 mega auction.

-''On the basis of the fabricated record, Mr Rajvardhan Hangargekar seems to have secured a position in the national team of India.
-As per the report of Chief Executive Officer (IAS) Zilla Parishad, Osmanabad, the birth date of said player is 10/01/2001 and therefore, he has completed 21 years of age at the time of the tournament. ''Despite of the fact, he has secured a position in the U19 team participating in the ICC (U-19) World Cup 2022.''
+''Based on the fabricated record, Mr. Rajvardhan Hangargekar seems to have secured a position in the national team of India.
+As per the report of Chief Executive Officer (IAS) Zilla Parishad, Osmanabad, the birth date of said player is 10/01/2001, and therefore, he has completed 21 years of age at the time of the tournament. ''Despite the fact, he has secured a position in the U19 team participating in the ICC (U-19) World Cup 2022.''
 The PTI tried to contact Maharashtra Cricket Association secretary Bagban and Hangargekar for a response, but both could not be reached.

 In September 2011, Maharashtra's Ankit Bawne was removed from India U-19 squad after the date of birth in his passport did not match with the one in his birth certificate and the BCCI records.